nerdfiles/proposal-planning/readme.md

 have distracted me from the power of the web."
 Ah, but was it (just) apps and a market surface?

+Oh, "graceful degradation"?
+"Progressive enhancement"?
+"Mobile-first"?
+"Design-first"?
+"API-first?"
+"TDD"?
+"IoT"?
+"Captioning?"
+"Localization"?
+Is the browser war still on?
+How ever does one decide what to do in how things are going in the web of things?

 ## The State of Play

 Let's be frank, [Andy Clarke-style][clarke]: web design was [a mistake][mistake].